IAnalyzeGenomes/IAnalyzeGenomes/README.md

  - I am Amit (pronounced Ah-mi-th), a bioinformatician working in a clinical genetics laboratory at Michigan Medicine.

  - I digitally decode patient's genetic data to find variants/mistakes that can help clinicians diagnose and/or treat human diseases, particularly rare genetic disorders and hereditary cancers.
-And therefore, I also like to call myself "Human Genome Informaticist". :)
+And therefore, I also like to call myself a "Human Genome Informaticist". :)

  - Most of my work is in the area of identifying disease associated Single Nucleotide Variants (SNV), Insertions and Deletions (InDels) and Copy Number Variations (CNV).
 I integrate cutting-edge methods/tools for the same with our clinical bioinformatics workflows for secondary and tertiary analysis .